polla-fattah/polla-fattah.github.io/_projects/2016-08-01-AI-playing-Dots-and-Boxes-Game.md

 ## Project Description

-Aug-2016 Leading a team for creating an AI method for playing Dots-and-Boxes game
+Leading a team for creating a framework to compare different A methods' performance in playing Dots-and-Boxes game